SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/coverage.md

 This page lists analysis parameters related to test coverage and execution reports.
 For more other parameters, see [Analysis Parameters](/analysis/analysis-parameters/).

-SonarSource analyzers do not run your tests or generate reports.
-They only import pre-generated reports.
+SonarQube doesn't run your tests or generate reports.
+It only imports pre-generated reports.
 Below you'll find language- and tool-specific analysis parameters for importing coverage and execution reports.

 In the [Guides](https://community.sonarsource.com/c/announce/guides) category of the [SonarSource Community forum](https://community.sonarsource.com/) you might find instructions on generating these reports.